Convert Spring Onion from Ounces to Cups (chopped)

 Spring onion size ranges from a slim 10 g stalk to a plump 25 g one (2.5 times the weight).
 Setting the size below keeps three spring onions consistent whether you have spindly salad onions or fat bunching onions.

 Need a stronger onion flavour?
 Standard onions (70–150 g) are larger with bold, layered sweetness.
-See our Onion converter.
+See what an ounce of onions is in cups.

 Shallots (20–60 g) are more delicate than spring onions and better suited to dressings and pan sauces.
-See our Shallot converter.
+See what an ounce of shallots is in cups.

 Result